0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Linux/Easy/2025-10-20-htb-horizontall.md

 ```

-We can see in the output that we have a domain name - http://horizontall.htb - we can add this to our host files.
+We can see in the output that we have discovered a subdomain - http://api-prod.horizontall.htb - we can add this to our `/etc/hosts` files.

 ```zsh
 0x3ds@kali $ echo "10.129.235.221 api-prod.horizontall.htb" | sudo tee -a /etc/hosts